 - Make the frosting: In a large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese and butter together on high speed until smooth and creamy.
 Add confectioners’ sugar, vanilla, milk, and salt.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
 Taste.
 Add more salt if needed.

-- Assemble and frost: Place 1 cake layer on your cake stand or serving plate.
+- Assemble and frost: Place 1 cake layer on your cake turntable, cake stand or serving plate.
 Evenly cover the top with frosting.
 Top with 2nd layer and evenly cover the top with frosting.
 Finish with the third cake layer and spread the remaining frosting all over the top and sides.
 Garnish with leftover toasted pecans.
 Refrigerate for at least 30 minutes before slicing or else the cake may gently fall apart as you cut.

 - Leftover cake is delicious covered and stored in the refrigerator for up to 5 days.